 It should take around ten minutes to complete the online application form.
 Should you wish to, you can start an application, save it, and complete it at a later date.
 An application is only considered 'submitted' when it has been fully filled in and when the application fee has been paid.

-If you are presenting other qualifications apply as an ‘overseas' applicant, irrespective of your nationality and/or place of residence.
+If you are presenting other qualifications, irrespective of your nationality and/or place of residence, apply as an ‘overseas' applicant.

-If you have registered for MATSEC Advanced/Intermediate Level examinations taking place in 2022 you shall be provided with a Username and Password on your Result Slip.
-If your password starts with 'M' you should select 'Log In' and use these credentials when submitting an online application for admission.
+If you have registered for MATSEC Advanced/Intermediate Level examinations taking place in 2023 you shall be provided with a Username and Password on your Result Slip.
+If your password starts with 'M' you should select 'Log In' and use these credentials to submit an online application for admission.

 On the other hand, if your password does not start with 'M' or you have not registered for any MATSEC examinations this year, please select 'New User'.